IBM/aspera-sdk-js/.github/CONTRIBUTING.md

 Anyone!
 The one and only requirement is you'll need a [public GitHub account](https://github.com/join), as all our assets live on GitHub.

 - **Bug Reports:** Found an issue?
-Feel free to [open a bug report](https://github.com/IBM/aspera-browser-sdk-js/issues) to notify us of a potential issue, but please include as much detailed information as possible, such as the version of the Aspera for Browser SDK, configuration options, browser version, etc.
+Feel free to [open a bug report](https://github.com/IBM/aspera-browser-sdk-js/issues) to notify us of a potential issue, but please include as much detailed information as possible, such as the version of the Aspera  Browser SDK, configuration options, browser version, etc.
 - **Development:** If coding is your thing, you can help us by contributing bug fixes or new features.
 - **Documentation:** Our documentation is just as important as the code itself, and anyone is welcome contribute to our documentation to make sure it stays correct and up-to-date.